 It may also be interesting to note that a Bethlehem site is believed to be where Herod was buried, the Herodion.
 And Herod's Official Biographer claimed him to be of Davidic ancestry.
 I also wonder if Herod built his Herodium fortress over the older fort David had used that I'd mentioned earlier, possibly eliminating all evidence of the older fort.
 Some aspects of Josephus description seem consistent with the idea of an older fortification existing there, it was the site of a battle before Herod built anything.

 Bethlehem is never mentioned (by that name at least) in the books of Kings and only once in 2 Chronicles during the reign of Rehoboam.
-As if during the Kingdom period calling it by that name was phased out in favor of the City of David.
+As if during the divided Kingdom period calling it by that name was phased out in favor of the City of David.
 Of course between Solomon and Hezekiah the only references to the City of David are as where the Kings were buried.

 2 Samuel 15:24-29 is when The Ark first comes to Jerusalem.